Notes, Observations, and Comments

 Most of the more recent entries are near the top beginning immediately after the “Website Updates” information.

 The Stock Market Review on the Home page is updated daily.
-Watchlist reports for subscribers are updated weekly.
-Our update schedule remains unchanged on "half-days" because we cannot obtain market data any sooner when the market closes earlier than when it closes at the normal closing time.
-Unavoidable delays may occur on any day.
-If we have not completed the update before the market opens the following day, check "Comments" below to see if we have posted a message.
+The Valuator is updated weekly.
+If we have not completed the update before the market opens the following day, check “Comments” below to see if we have posted a message.
 If there is no message, it probably means the delay is not the result of anything critical (such as a system failure), but that there have been only minor delays and that the information will soon be posted.
-We also post messages on the "Stock Market Review" (Home) page just above the comments (below the chart for the Dow.
+We also post messages on the “Stock Market Review” (Home) page just above the comments (below the chart for the Dow.

 If we ever miss updating our pages daily as described above, it must be because there are temporary technical problems that hinder our publishing.
 In that case, we may not be able to communicate with you to let you know when to expect us to be on schedule again.
 Please keep checking back, and be patient.
 We are in good shape financially, and have absolutely no plans to discontinue operations.